-Finding a great affordable running shoe can be extremely difficult.
+Finding a great cheap and affordable running shoe can be difficult.

-Aside from its light weight, the Launch 5 has a medium-high foot arch, which makes it much more comfortable than other running shoes if you have a high arch.
-Having a high arch is often incompatible with many flat-foot style running shoes, so the Launch 5 may be especially desirable.
+Aside from its light weight, the Launch 8 has a medium-high foot arch, which makes it much more comfortable than other running shoes if you have a high or medium arch.
+It’s not recommend for runners with flat arches as it doesn’t have enough stability to manage overpronation.

-In the sole, the Launch 5 has a specialized thatch pattern which allegedly helps to maintain proper running form by promoting heel to toe transitions.
+In the outersole, the Launch 8 has a specialized thatch pattern which provides enough flex to help maintain proper running form by promoting a smooth heel to toe transition.

 - Good aesthetics